Young boy protests alone in South Shore for racial equality

-CHICAGO (WLS) -- After 9-year-old Aiden Kelley heard his neighbor's idea to draw hearts along along their South Shore neighborhood sidewalks, he didn't waste any time in spreading the message of love and friendship.
+CHICAGO (WLS) -- After 9-year-old Aiden Kelley heard his neighbor's idea to draw hearts along their South Shore neighborhood sidewalks, he didn't waste any time in spreading the message of love and friendship.

-"I just wanted to support like everyone and make sure every body feels happy because there's been a couple of crazy things happening over the past few days," Kelley said.
+"I just wanted to support like everyone and make sure everybody feels happy because there's been a couple of crazy things happening over the past few days," Kelley said.

-The Andrew Jackson Language Academy student took it step further.
+The Andrew Jackson Language Academy student took it a step further.

-He wanted to be part of movement he'd heard about and seen on TV, so with a ruler and piece of paper, he made his own Black Lives Matter sign and stood outside his house by himself.
+He wanted to be part of the movement he'd heard about and seen on TV, so with a ruler and piece of paper, he made his own Black Lives Matter sign and stood outside his house by himself.

-He also challenged his neighbors to take part in unique way.
+He also challenged his neighbors to take part in a unique way.

 Kelley helped to cover the sidewalks in colorful chalk with message of hope.

-His mother, Katya said she was taken aback by her son's enthusiasm to help make change.
+His mother, Katya Kelly, said she was taken aback by her son's enthusiasm to help make change.

-"It was our neighbor Pauly's idea to have to draw the hearts, and when I told Aiden about it he got every excited and dropped his bucket of chalk and went down here did all the work," Katya Kelley said.
+"It was our neighbor Polly's idea to draw the hearts, and when I told Aiden about it, he got very excited and dropped his bucket of chalk and went down here did all the work," she said.

-A neighbor snapped a photo of the little activist and artist - which last been circulated on social media tens of thousand of times.
+A neighbor snapped a photo of the little activist and artist - which has been circulated on social media tens of thousand of times.

-"I just want everybody to be treated nicely and not anybody be treated differently," he said.
+"I just want everybody to be treated nicely and not anybody being treated differently," he said.

 Kelley said this project is about sharing love, understanding and simply being nice.